 Thereafter, she was chosen as the Asian ambassador for the London Mayor’s Gay Asian Float.
 She worked with Scotland Yard to help people report rape in the transgender community.
 No one listens to a transgender woman because they think you are different and out there only for sex.
 She also worked with a Melbourne-based radio station called Joy Melbourne, which was a gay, transgender, and lesbian radio station.
 Meanwhile, she also did a current affairs show at the BBC, after which she worked with the Commonwealth Secretariat in the Communications and Public Affairs Department to talk about the so-called taboo subjects like sex, HIV, condoms, and all that.

 After her stint in London, she came back to India and started working at ‘The Indian Express’ newspaper as a Features Editor and had a successful column.
 Being in the press, changed everything for her.
 Then she was offered a very senior job at ‘Deccan Chronicle’ as the Features Editor first and then promoted to the post of the Senior Editor.
 She was handling supplements there.
-While working with ‘Deccan Chronicle’, she met many powerful politicians.
+While working with the ‘Deccan Chronicle’, she met many powerful politicians.
 Her work opened up new dimensions when she did a TV show called ‘Natpudan Apsara’ on Thandi Network.
 After that, she was unstoppable and she achieved many things that she wanted.
 The journey was tough but there were also high points.
 Jaguar awarded her the Women’s Excellence Award in 2012.
 She tried her hands in politics by being a party worker of many political parties, finally got a plum post in Congress.
-Hereafter, interesting to see is that who elevates whom, the Congress will elevate Apsara or Apsara will add something to the sinking Congress.
+Hereafter, interesting to see is that who elevates whom, the Congress will elevate Apsara or Apsara will add something to the sinking Congress by changing its fate!

 (Any suggestions, comments or dispute with regards to this article send us on [email protected])